ministryofjustice/security-guidance/docs/identify-protect-detect-respond-recover.md

 RESPOND is the core standard to define the minimum of how organisations should respond to attacks and requires:

--   development and maintenance of an incident response & management plan \(including reporting, roles and responsibilities\);
+-   development and maintenance of an incident response &amp; management plan \(including reporting, roles and responsibilities\);

 -   development and maintenance of communication plans, particularly to relevant supervisory bodies, law enforcement and responsible organisations such as the NCSC;

--   regular testing of the incident response & management plan;
+-   regular testing of the incident response &amp; management plan;

 -   assessment and implementation of mitigating measures on discovery of an incident \(successful attack\); and

--   post-incident reviews to ensure feedback into the iteration of the incident response & management plan.
+-   post-incident reviews to ensure feedback into the iteration of the incident response &amp; management plan.

 ### RECOVER